Telepact/telepact/README.md

 simply not compile when a new union value appears in the context of a `switch` or `match` statement until that new value has a handling procedure implemented.

-jAPI takes the stance that adding a new union value to an existing union _is_ a backwards compatible change, on the basis of the following:
+uAPI takes the stance that adding a new union value to an existing union _is_ a backwards compatible change, on the basis of the following:

-- Unions are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an union as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating jAPI's core principles of encouraging the strongest of type patterns.
+- Unions are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an union as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating uAPI's core principles of encouraging the strongest of type patterns.
-- jAPI does not run the risk of build-time failures with unions since jAPI unions are represented as special objects in generated code rather than native unions.
+- uAPI does not run the risk of build-time failures with unions since uAPI unions are represented as special objects in generated code rather than native unions.
-- Clients are capable of implementing error-prone code regardless of how a server evolves it's API, and jAPI cannot uphold its core principle of enabling API evolution if it holds servers accountable for client-side design failures.
+- Clients are capable of implementing error-prone code regardless of how a server evolves it's API, and uAPI cannot uphold its core principle of enabling API evolution if it holds servers accountable for client-side design failures.
   Clients can neglect proper handling of null, derive internal non-public implementation details by parsing strings, or base critical computation on an